spectrumvoip/cnam_asterisk_agi/README.md

 Asterisk AGI script to query an http server for CNAM

 1. Download cnam.agi to /var/lib/asterisk/agi-bin/
-2. Download phpagi-2.20 to /var/lib/asterisk/agi-bin/
+2. Download and unzip phpagi-2.20 to /var/lib/asterisk/agi-bin/

-3. Call cnam.agi in /etc/asterisk/extensions.conf.
+3. Call cnam.agi from /etc/asterisk/extensions.conf.
 I call it like so in from-internal and from-external

 [from-internal]
 exten => XXXXXXXXXX, 1, AGI(cnam.agi)